eo-training/2020-06-new-eo/index.md

 * <a href="{{ site.github.url }}/slides-summary/">Slides Summary</a>

 After reviewing the slides, you must take a quiz in the Election Officer Portal to receive credit and be eligible to serve as an election officer.

+Again, please contact us if you have any questions.
+Thank you!